Maidstone: Geography

 A former millpond on the River Len, Mill Street/Palace Avenue Maidstone.

 Lower Crisbrook Mill mill pond and Upper Crisbrook Mill, on the Loose Stream.

 The town is six miles downstream from where the River Medway, having flowed in a generally west–east direction, is joined by the Rivers Teise and Beult at Yalding and changes its course to a northerly one.
 It cuts through the ridge formed by the greensand, so that the town occupies a site on two opposite hills, the easterly one containing the town centre.
 Beyond that, and higher, is Penenden Heath.

 The River Len joins the Medway at Maidstone.
 Though a short river, it provided the water to drive numerous watermills.
 The Loose Stream, which rises at Langley and joins at Tovil, once powered over 30 mills.
 Mill ponds on these rivers are a prominent feature of the landscape.

 Maidstone has continued to grow.
 In doing so it has incorporated hitherto separate settlements, villages and hamlets within its boundaries.
 These include Allington, Barming, Bearsted, Penenden Heath, Sandling, Tovil and Weavering Street.
 Housing estates include Grove Green, Harbourland, Ringlestone, Roseacre, Shepway, Senacre and Vinters Park.

 Maidstone was at one time a centre of industry, brewing and paper making being among the most important.
 Nowadays smaller industrial units encircle the town.
 The site of Fremlin's Brewery, once the largest in Kent, is now Fremlin Walk shopping centre.
 The pedestrianised areas of the High Street and King Street run up from the river crossing at Lockmeadow; Week Street and Gabriel's Hill bisect this route.

 Climate

-Kent experiences a maritime climate with cool summers and mild winters.
+Kent experiences a maritime climate with warm summers and mild winters, like most of the United Kingdom.
 The nearest official Met Office weather station for which online records are available is at East Malling, about three miles west of Maidstone.

 East Malling's highest temperature of 37.4 C was recorded in August 2003.
 The lowest temperature recorded is -17.8 C during January 1947 and 1972.
 East Malling also holds the record for the mildest January day in South East England, 17.4 C, also set in 2003.
 The lowest temperature recorded in recent years was -10.7 C on 20 December 2010.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate).